Updated on July 1st, 2025

 Safety and transparency: Our ingredients come under the EPA's minimum-risk category, ensuring safety for human health and the environment.
 For more on our commitment to transparency, visit Putting customers first: The power of full disclosure from Dr. Killigan’s.

-- Healthy home environment: By choosing our natural pesticides, you contribute to a healthier indoor environment by reducing the need for synthetic pesticides, which can degrade air quality and pose health risks.
+- Healthy home environment: By choosing our naturally derived pesticides, you contribute to a healthier indoor environment by reducing the need for synthetic pesticides, which can degrade air quality and pose health risks.
 For tips on maintaining healthy air and reducing pesticide use, see Is your home safe?
 A guide to healthy air and reduced pesticide use.

 The challenges of sustainable pest control